Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Ronald V. Josey - JMP Securities LLC

 Great, thanks for taking the question.
-I wanted to ask a little bit more – first of all, thanks for the color on the ad products, improved targeting, improved programmatic personalization.
-Naveen, I wanted to ask about the limits theoretically for any of the ad loads.
-I understand ad loads are still far below that of terrestrial radio, but they've increased quite a bit this year.
+I wanted to ask a little bit more – well, first of all, thanks for the color on the ad products, improved targeting, improved programmatic personalization.
+Naveen, I wanted to ask about the limits theoretically, if any, to ad loads.
+And I understand ad loads are still far below that of terrestrial radio, but they've increased quite a bit this year.
 I think you talked about 5.3 ads per hour.
 That's up from like 4.5 maybe in 4Q.
 So I just wanted to ask about where you think ad loads can go, and then also any impact to listener hours as a result of greater ads.
 Thank you.

 Naveen Chopra - Pandora Media, Inc.

-I think there's a lot of potential, and I think it's important that we think about that not purely on the basis of ad load, but more monetization.
-And what I mean in saying that is, number one, I think there are things we can do to continue to increase audio ad load.
-I mentioned some of those earlier, being much more intelligent – or I should say bringing more of our existing intelligence to bear in terms of how we insert and place ads and exactly what creative we're putting in front of what listener.
+Hey, I think there's a lot of potential, and I think it's important that we think about that not purely on the basis of ad load, but more monetization.
+And what I mean in saying that is, number one, I think there are things we can do to continue to increase audio ad loads – I mentioned some of those earlier.
+Being much more intelligent – or I should say bringing more of our existing intelligence to bear in terms of how we insert and place ads and exactly what creative we're putting in front of what listener.

 But remember that we also have other ad formats that are part of the experience beyond just audio, which means that we are able to monetize or grow monetization without necessarily having to just create more and more interruption for the user.
 We've got some new ad formats.
-We mentioned Sponsored Listening.
+We've mentioned Sponsored Listening.
 I think it's a great example of that.
 We have a meaningful component of display advertising as well.
 So you can't look at our ad load in a pure comparison relative to terrestrial and just say okay, what is that gap?
-I think there's more we can do on the audio front, but also a lot more in these other mediums as well.
+I think there is more we can do on the audio front, but also a lot more in these other mediums as well.

 I think the second part of the question was what kind of impact that might have on listener hours.
 I think it's all part of the same theme.
 We are very focused on figuring out how to insert advertisements very intelligently and to use creative ad formats so that we are able to grow monetization without negatively impacting user experience or listener hours.
 We think that there are a lot of different levers we can pull to do that.